Siddhesh-Ujj/bookstoredemo/README.md

 1.  **Build:** `npm run build` (or `yarn build`)
 2.  **Preview:** `npm run preview` (or `yarn preview`)

+##  Credits

+* This project was developed by Siddhesh Ujjainkar(Siddhesh-Ujj)

 ## Notes

-* Implements designs from the Gutenberg Project UI Styleguide. [cite: 1]
+* Implements designs from the Gutenberg Project UI Styleguide.